evan-forbes/buddy/README.md

 ### Cool Stuff

-While generating go bindings for smart contracts is nothing new, these bindings are focused on simpler more solidity like usage.
-Writing your own interfaces for something as common as an erc20 contract is made significantly easier.
+While generating go bindings for smart contracts is nothing new, these bindings allow one to write go interfaces for generated code.

 ```go
 package main